 - The family or assistance unit must include a child (or a pregnant individual with no other children) who is in financial need.
 The child and one of the parents of unmarried parent's household can be excluded from recipient assistance units at the option of the parents. - Family net monthly income may not exceed the payment standard plus authorized additional requirements.
-Under TANF, 50% of gross earnings are countable when determining eligibility and payment amount. - Families can own a home, household goods, and up to \$6,000 in countable assets.
-The first \$10,000 in equity value of a vehicle is exempt; equity that exceeds this amount counts towards the \$6,000 asset limit. - 4.
+Under TANF, 50% of gross earnings are countable when determining eligibility and payment amount. - Families can own a home, household goods, and up to \$12,000 in countable assets.
+The entire equity value of one vehicle is exempt; equity in additional nonexempt vehicles counts towards the \$12,000 asset limit. - 4.
 Teen parents must meet all TANF eligibility requirements, live in an approved living situation, and attend high school.
-When not living in an approved living situation, the child of the teen is opened on TANF as a child-only case. - 5.
-Families must be Washington state residents and not living in a public institution (with some exceptions).
+When not living in an approved living situation, the child of the teen is opened on TANF as a child-only case.

-- 6. All eligible family members must have a Social Security Number or cooperate in obtaining one. - Families must assign rights to child support and cooperate with the DSHS Division of Child Support by identifying the noncustodial parent of the child(ren) and in obtaining child support with some exceptions. - If TANF or SFA has not been received within the past thirty days, and will be a mandatory WorkFirst participant once approved, WorkFirst orientation must be completed before the application is approved. - 9.
+- 5. Families must be Washington state residents and not living in a public institution (with some exceptions). - 6.
+All eligible family members must have a Social Security Number or cooperate in obtaining one. - Families must assign rights to child support and cooperate with the DSHS Division of Child Support by identifying the noncustodial parent of the child(ren) and in obtaining child support with some exceptions. - If TANF or SFA has not been received within the past thirty days, and will be a mandatory WorkFirst participant once approved, WorkFirst orientation must be completed before the application is approved. - 9.
 Adults and certain teens must participate in WorkFirst program or work activities.
 There are a few exceptions to participation requirements.
 If a WorkFirst individual refuses to engage in work or work-related activities required by the state, the state will apply a penalty in the form of grant reduction.
 The family's grant may be reduced by one person's share or 40%, whichever is more, and may be terminated after a year of non-compliance. - There is no income or resources cap or work participation requirement for nonneedy relatives and other non-parent adults applying for or receiving child-only TANF on behalf of needy children. - 11.
 Benefits have a five-year time limit with some exceptions.

-- 1. Cash assistance.
+1. Cash assistance.

-- 2. WorkFirst services.

-- Additional Requirements-Emergent Need (AREN) payments for special needs, such as

-obtaining housing or preventing eviction or utility shut-off.

-4. SSI Facilitation, providing assistance with completing and monitoring an SSA Title II or Title XVI application.
+- 2. WorkFirst services. - Additional Requirements-Emergent Need (AREN) payments for special needs, such as obtaining housing or preventing eviction or utility shut-off. - 4.
+SSI Facilitation, providing assistance with completing and monitoring an SSA Title II or Title XVI application. - Diaper Related Payments (DRP) All TANF/SFA households receiving at least a \$10 grant with an eligible child under age 3 receive an additional cash payment to assist with diapers and other basic needs for early development. - Access to Ongoing Additional Requirements (OAR) if additional assistance is needed to assist a recipient in continuing to live independently.